How to sell at the optimal price

 11. Post-LOI and project management

-We can rescue with negotiation skills or creativity and philosophical approach to disagreement, enhanced by our position as a third party.
+We can rescue with negotiation skills or creativity and a philosophical approach to disagreement, enhanced by our position as a third party.